-Shannon is a first-time buyer from Dublin who recently bought her first home with her boyfriend Dan.
+Shannon is a first-time buyer from Dublin who recently bought her first home with her boyfriend Dan and are now sharing their house buyer tips.
 They bought their house in Dun Laoghaire, the same town where they had their first date seven years ago.
 Their home needed a lot of work, so the pair decided to do a complete renovation.
-Shannon sat down with us to share the top three pieces of advice she would give to anyone before they started renovating a fixer-upper.
+Shannon sat down with us to share the top three pieces of house buyer tips she would give to anyone before they started renovating a fixer-upper.

 Watch episode one of Shannon’s story

 I’m Shannon and I’m from Dublin.
 Myself and Dan have been together for seven years.
 Our first date we actually walked Dun Laoghaire pier and Dun Laoghaire has always been special to the two of us.